 The other issue is the more insidious one, and relates to this article’s title and introduction.
 It’s time lag.
 The parent paid a registration fee in January, and is receiving a financial aid award letter in June…five months later!
 Remember that enrolling a child in a school is an emotional decision.
 Parents are excited.
 The longer it takes for the school to come to a financial aid decision, the more the excitement deteriorates.
 Unfortunately, the parent may have decided not to wait after an amount of time has elapsed, and may have enrolled their child in another tuition-charging school whose response time was much shorter, or in a public, charter, cyber or other type of educational environment that the parent perceived to be more responsive to their needs and expectations.

 Notice the importance of perception, since perception is, in today’s parents’ mind, reality.
-Just as today’s Web sites are built with Responsive Design as part of its architecture (which means that the screen automatically adjusts to the type of device the viewer is using), responsiveness is a key trait individuals are seeking in any type of relationship – monetary, personal or social – they enter today.
+Just as today’s Web sites are built with Responsive Design as part of its architecture (which means that the screen automatically adjusts to the type of device the viewer is using), what I like to call “Responsivity” is a key trait individuals are seeking in any type of relationship – monetary, personal or social – they enter today.
 When it comes to communication, emails were expected to be answered in short order when they were introduced.
 When inboxes began to clutter, and people chose to check email only once a day, texting became the new “important communication” vehicle, as we’re currently compelled to respond to a text immediately.
 Similarly, with commerce, especially via the Web, every customer wants businesses they deal with to be responsive to their needs with chat capabilities and 24/7 service.
 It’s somewhat of a control mechanism too, since it’s been ingrained into our collective psyche that “the customer is always right.”
-While that may or may not be so, the customer has many ways today demonstrate their control, especially via social media and though word of mouth communication with their peers.
+While that may or may not be so, the customer has many ways today demonstrate their control, especially via social media, review sites (like Yelp and TripAdvisor) and though word of mouth communication with their peers.

-Considering that many colleges and universities expect FAFSA applications to be completed by January, what type of learning experience will parents receive if applications for elementary or high school financial aid are only due in March or April?
+Considering that many colleges and universities expect FAFSA applications to be completed by January, even while they’ve accepted students four or five months prior to that time, what type of learning experience will parents receive if applications for elementary or high school financial aid are only due in March or April?
 Even if they’re due then, can you communicate an estimate of a financial aid award immediately to parents of prospective students?